Submit your transcript to transfer credit to Oakton and/or meet course prerequisites.

 Credit for successful performance on the College Level Examination Program (CLEP) General Examination area will be awarded as elective credit in that subject area.
 Credit for successful performance on CLEP Subject Examinations will be awarded for specific courses determined by the department to be equivalent in content to the Subject Examinations.

-Provide military records and complete the Request for Evaluation of Credits.
+Provide military records and complete the Request for Evaluation of Credits; see also our page on Transferring Credits for Military Education.

 Service Credits for Health and Physical Education